NLnetLabs/routinator/source/installation.rst

 toolchain and Rust.
 You can install Routinator on any system where you can fulfil these requirements.

-You need rsync because most RPKI repositories currently use it as its main means of distribution.
+You need rsync because some RPKI repositories still use it as its main means of distribution.
 Some of the cryptographic primitives used by Routinator require a C toolchain.
 Lastly, you need Rust because that’s the programming language that Routinator has been written in.